Agency Partners

 Key learnings from this report

-• Berlin dominates as the primary hub for Fullstack Developer opportunities, accounting for 62% of job postings, followed by Munich and Hamburg with 22% and 14%, respectively.
+• Berlin emerged as the dominant city for hiring Fullstack Engineers, accounting for 55% of total job openings, followed by Munich at 23% and Hamburg at 14%, emphasizing the geographical concentration of Fullstack Developer opportunities.

-• The average time to hire for Fullstack Engineers stands at 32 days, reflecting a robust demand for these roles and an urgency among hiring managers to streamline their recruitment processes.
+• The average time to hire for Fullstack Engineers is currently 33 days, with a significant number of roles requiring a hiring process of 30 days, indicating the urgency for companies to streamline their recruitment processes.

 Number of roles opened and closed for Fullstack Engineers in Germany in the last 3 months